gborelli89/VisualEFM.jl/README.md

 ### Creating an animation with the extracted frames

 A heatmap gif can be created with the frames extracted.
 Again, the colors actually represent the grayscale.
 Depending on the technique applied, higher values may represent jets or wakes.
-The function `animSmoke` can be used.
+The function `animSmoke` can be used for that.
 It just presents the data in a nicer manner.
 The required parameters are:

-* string with the name of the gif file to be saved
+* `sname`: string with the name of the gif file to be saved
-* array of frames (read with `readImage`)
+* `imgs`: array of frames (read with `readImage`)
-* background image to subtract from (if no image was obtained, `nothing` must be used)
+* `bgimg`: background image to subtract from (if no image was obtained, `nothing` must be used)

 The optional parameters are: